hmisonne/UdacityWebDev/02_trivia_api/starter/README.md

 Helene Misonne

 ## Acknowledgements
-Thank you Udacity for providing the framework and guidelines for this great project.
+I want to thank Udacity for providing the framework and guidelines for this great project.